UnionOfRAD/manual/en/advanced-tasks/architecture.md

 # Managing Dependencies

-Objects that subclass Lithium's core `Object` class can also manage dependencies at runtime using a simple dependency injection mechanism.
+Objects that subclass li3's core `Object` class can also manage dependencies at runtime using a simple dependency injection mechanism.

 # Package Organization

 # Exception Handling

-# Lithium File Structure
+# li3 File Structure

-Before you get started with Lithium, it's important to know how your application's main folder is structured, and where everything should go.
+Before you get started with li3, it's important to know how your application's main folder is structured, and where everything should go.
 Clone yourself a copy of the main repo, and you'll find an app folder structure that contains:

  * `config`
  * `controllers`